jbcodeforce/aws-messaging-samples/docs/activemq.md

 ???- question "When messages are moved to DLQ?"
-    Producer app can set setTimeToLive with millisecond parameter.
+    Producer app can set `setTimeToLive` with millisecond parameter.
 When the message has not being delivered to consumer, ActiveMQ move it to an expiry address, which could be mapped to a dead-letter queue.
 In fact a TTL set on a producer, will make ActiveMQ creating an `ActiveMQ.DLQ` queue.
-It is recommended to setup a DLQ per queue or may be per pair of request/response queues.
+It is recommended to setup a DLQ per queue or per pair of request/response queues.
 ActiveMQ will *never* expire messages sent to the DLQ.
 See [product documentation](https://activemq.apache.org/message-redelivery-and-dlq-handling.html)

     ```xml
     <policyEntry queue="order*">